 Somewhat more complex is the balancing of interception evaporation and transpiration.
 Here we need some information on the real interception evaporation first.
 If not all potential interception evaporation could be realized (because of too less or no water on the leafs), then some energy is left for transpiration.
 This part could not be larger than the potential transpiration itself.
 So the total amount of (real) interception evaporation and (real) transpiration together cannot be greater than the greater value of TP or EIP.
-Usually, EIP will be greater than TP (because of the ball-like shape of the water drops in the interception evaporation).
+Usually, EIP will be greater than TP (because of the ball-like shape of the water drops in the interception storage there is a much higher saturation vapor pressure and thus a higher potential interception evaporation).
 The total potential evapotransration (I.e. the sum of potential soil evaporation, potential interception evaporation and potential transpiration) depends on the presence of water in the interception storage: